PradeepKiruvale/thin-edge.io/docs/src/tutorials/raise-alarm.md

 ### Raising an alarm with empty payload

-Alarms can also be raised without any payload for `thin-edge` as well for the `child` devices.
+Alarms can also be raised with a fixed message payload for `thin-edge` as well for the `child` devices.
-The payload will be an `empty json` message as below
+The payload will be an `empty json object` message as below

 Payload:
 ```json